allenz2423/ASL-gloves/README.md

             4. Hard to keep superglued
         - Val's indexers are just much better for the job.
 They're far more accurate due to the use of potentiometers instead of flex sensors, which could lead to higher quality data.
     - Write a neural network that can translate the hand movements into images.
 This shouldn't be that hard.
-    - USe the same neural network and match it with an ASL dictionary.
+    - USe the same neural network and match it with an ASL dict\